 B. Membership appointments to all committees, whether standing committees or ad hoc committees, shall be in writing and either signed by the President or included in minutes of the VTFEA as submitted by the Secretary.
 Any member, voting or associate, may be appointed to any committee established by the VTFEA.

 C. The Chairperson for each committee will usually be one of the Board of Directors of the VTFEA unless otherwise required by the Constitution or at the discretion of the President.
+The Chairperson will solicit and recommend a Committee Lead, who will be approved by the Board.

+D. The Lead for each committee will be a Voting Member who, along with the Committee Chairperson, will solicit and engage employees who have an interest or strength in one of the committees.
+The Committee Lead will conduct meetings as needed, report to the Board of Directors every other month on progress, challenges, successes, and ensure that the committee has the guidance and resources to meet its objectives.

 NUMBER 3